Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Multi-Gig Wired Backhaul AiMesh: Asus GT-AXE16000 Network Ports

-As the first Quad-band gaming router on the market, this Wi-Fi machine allows for flexible port configurations, a ton of built-in features, and top performance.
-It's an excellent standalone for any needs and it can also host a Multi-Gig mesh system when you use multiple units or other Multi-Gig AiMesh routers.
+The Asus GT-AXE16000 allows for flexible port configurations, a ton of built-in features, and top Wi-Fi 6E and wired performance.
+It's an excellent standalone for any needs, and it can also host a Multi-Gig mesh system when you use multiple units or other Multi-Gig AiMesh routers.

 Performance